 By Regina Adams, Naval Facilities Engineering Command Washington Public Affairs

-WASHINGTON (NNS) -- Michelle Bolton Connor, Naval Facilities Engineering Command (NAVFAC) Washington project manager, received the Department of the Navy Meritorious Civilian Service Award during an award ceremony held at the Washington Navy Yard April 13.
+WASHINGTON (NNS) -- Naval Facilities Engineering Command (NAVFAC) Washington's 2014 Civilian and Military Engineers of the Year were honored during an awards ceremony held at the Washington Navy Yard Nov.
+18.